-You must possess a passport no later than January 15, 2017, in order to apply for a DukeEngage 2017 program or project abroad.
+You must possess a passport no later than January 16, 2020, in order to participate in a DukeEngage 2020 program or project abroad.
 Additionally, some countries require a minimum of one un-stamped passport spread (facing pages) upon entry to the country.
 Please check your passport to make sure you meet this requirement.
 If you do not, you may want to apply to for additional pages.

-You must have a passport valid for 6 months past the end date of your program to be eligible to apply.
+You must have a passport valid for 6 months past the end date of your program to participate.

 DukeEngage will not pay for your passport.

-This is important: If you do not have your visa in hand by the April 15 deadline, you will be dis-enrolled from your program or individual project, you will not receive your DukeEngage stipend and you will not be able to join another project in 2017.
+This is important: If you do not have your visa in hand by the April 15 deadline, you may be dis-enrolled from your program or individual project, in which case you will not receive your DukeEngage stipend and you will not be able to join another project in 2019.
 Unless a rising senior, you will be eligible to reapply in future years.